 But while discounting is a certainty, outcomes are not.
 Depending on the approach you take, discounting can spur growth or slow it.
-In a future post, I’ll show you how to use this lever to your advantage.
 Before we go there, let’s take a look at three common approaches to avoid, since they’re almost always counterproductive to achieving growth goals.

 3 Discounting Approaches That Slow SaaS Growth

 Some software companies believe their value proposition is stout enough, or marketplace advantage great enough, that there’s no need to discount.
 They may fear discounting would devalue their brand or lower MRR.
 And forget about pre-designing discounting into pricing strategy―that raises the terrifying specter of never being able to sell at full price again!

 Such fears are unfounded if discounting is done right.
 Moreover, a blanket anti-discounting policy hurts SaaS growth by: